 Small Feed Bins

 These great little bins will dispense almost any loose material.
-They are popular for storing heating pellets, bulk seed, corn and yes of course grain.
+They are popular for storing heating pellets, bulk seed, corn, and yes of course grain.

 These bins are very easy to install.
 To keep shipping costs low, they ship un-assembled and only require minimal skills to put together.
-Here is a diagram of the larger 65 bushel bin fully assembled.
+Here is a diagram of the larger 65-bushel bin fully assembled.

 The bins allow large size materials to pass through the manual slide valve at the bottom.
 This works great for managing all types of materials, not just animal feed.

 A lot of homes burn pellets for heat.
-This includes corn and pellets design specifically for burning in a stove.
+This includes corn and pellets designed specifically for burning in a stove.
 When using this system a method of storing and dispensing is made easy with the small feed bin.

 It keeps the pellets or corn dry and protected from moisture and allows for manually dispensing to a bucket set under the bin.

-The mini feed bin is great for filling buckets and feeding animals by hand.
+The mini-feed bin is great for filling buckets and feeding animals by hand.
 It’ll also dispense range cubes as large as 3/4″ round by 2″ long.
-The large locking lid opens very wide for easy filling and it’s smaller size makes it very manageable.
+The large locking lid opens very wide for easy filling and its smaller size makes it very manageable.

 There are two different available sizes.
 Each bin is 5′ in diameter and the extra capacity is created by adding a second steel ring wall section.
 The diameter remains the same but it adds 2′ to the overall height

 Grain bins provide efficient efficient management and storage for all types of feed and other loose materials.
-The heavy duty construction protects the elements in rodents alike.
+The heavy-duty construction protects the elements in rodents alike.

 These are high-capacity bins that are commonly found throughout the United States.
-They offer large storage capacities and heavy duty construction for use almost anywhere.
+They offer large storage capacities and heavy-duty construction for use almost anywhere.

 Metal Bulk Feed Bin Design

-These heavy duty steel grain bins are built to hold High capacities of loose material outdoors year-round.
-It stores and protects from the elements, pests and rodents alike.
+These heavy-duty steel grain bins are built to hold High capacities of loose material outdoors year-round.
+It stores and protects from the elements, pests, and rodents alike.

-Below is a part diagram of an assembled bin for review.
+Below is a partial diagram of an assembled bin for review.
 Note the steel wall seams have overlap drip guards and won’t let water into the bin.
 This design culminates in a 16″ diameter opening at the bottom of the hopper sections.

 This allows a multitude of attachments such as manual slide valves and motorized augers for unloading.

 The waving bends in the steel walls are there to create additional vertical strength.
-The walls have 4″ wide corrugation that adds an estimated 25% increase in strength over a a wall without corrugation.
+The walls have a 4″ wide corrugation that adds an estimated 25% increase in strength over a wall without corrugation.
 The corrugation also creates a release point for free-flowing.
-The waves of the Steal reduce the downward resistance on stored material and help reduce any bridging or ‘hanging up’ on the interior of the walls.
+The waves of the Steal reduce the downward resistance on stored material and help reduce any bridging or ‘hanging up on the interior of the walls.

 The G-90 Steel

 G-90 is a designation for the finish that coats the steel.
 It refers to the amount of zinc that remains on the material after a hot dip in zinc.
 The 90 means that there is a minimum of .90 oz. of zinc per square foot.
-This provides excellent protection for corrosion and rust and allows the bins to be used exclusively outdoors, year-round.
+This provides excellent protection from corrosion and rust and allows the bins to be used exclusively outdoors, year-round.

 Top lid that can be controlled while standing on the ground via a lever.
-Simply pull the lever, it opens can you fill the bin without ever leaving the ground.
+Simply pull the lever, and it opens can you fill the bin without ever leaving the ground.

 The lids have a vent built into them to release hot air and moisture that may build up inside.

-The bins are built by assembling them on their sides and then standing up right.
+The bins are built by assembling them on their sides and then standing upright.
 A cement pad is used to anchor the legs to the ground to prevent tipping in high winds when empty.